rafacapu/DataScience_projects/README.md

 # Projects
 Hi, i am Rafael, and this is my datascience projects portfolio.

-First part is about data analysis and insights.
+ The First part is about data analysis and insights.

 - ### Data Analysis and Visualisation